miso-lims/miso-lims/docs/admin/site-configuration.md

 ## Samplesheet Configurations

+### `miso.genomeFolder`

+The genomeFolder to be used when exporting sample sheets

-### `miso.pools.samplesheet.dragenVersion`
+### `miso.pools.samplesheet.dragenversion`

-The version of Illumina DRAGEN to be used when exporting samplesheets
+The version of Illumina DRAGEN to be used when exporting sample sheets

+### `miso.pools.samplesheet.NovaSeqXSeries`

+The value that maps to the NovaSeqXSeries instrument

+### `miso.pools.samplesheet.compressionformat`

+The fastq compression format to be used when exporting Illumina DRAGEN sample sheets.
+Defaults to "gzip" if unspecified.